-- What you want and how that might differ from what others want - Your religious and spiritual beliefs - Your feelings about certain treatments like surgery or chemotherapy - Your feelings about pain or side effects such as nausea and vomiting - Cost of treatment, travel to treatment centers, and time away from school or work - Quality of life and length of life - How active you are and the activities that are important to you
+- What you want and how that might differ from what others want

+- Your religious and spiritual beliefs

+- Your feelings about certain treatments

+- Your feelings about pain or side effects

+- Cost of treatment, travel to treatment centers, and time away from school or work

+- Quality of life and length of life

+- How active you are and the activities that are important to you

 Think about what you want from treatment.
 Discuss openly the risks and benefits of specific treatments and procedures.
-Weigh options and share concerns with your doctor.
-If you take the time to build a relationship with your doctor, it will help you feel supported when considering options and making treatment decisions.
+Weigh options and share concerns with your care team.
+If you take the time to build a relationship with your care team, it will help you feel supported when considering options and making treatment decisions.